Before I got serious about this way of life, I resisted anything that had anything to do with religion.

-Thats because I felt like if Christianity – the way it was taught to me – was full of sh*t, then the whole topic was contaminated.
+Thats because I felt like if Christianity the way it was taught to me was wrong, then the whole topic was contaminated.

 Later on, I was blessed to have a number of enlighteners who corrected my miseducation.

 They helped me to renew and strengthen my sense of spirituality.